harrisj/miscellaneous/README.md

-# miscellaneous
+# Miscellaneous

-A collection of random little scripts
+A collection of random little scripts for specific tasks.